10 Fake Movie Props That Seem Real

 How do they fake war horses in films?

-Customized made mechanical horses are used in the war films.
-In other words, these dummy horses resemble like the original one.
-An automatic machine is fitted inside the dummy’s stomach to create the effect of a real running horse.
+Filmmakers use customized mechanical horses in war films.
+In other words, these dummy horses resemble the original ones.
+Crews fit an automatic machine inside the dummy’s stomach to create the effect of a real running horse.
 Camera work and special effects convert the mechanical horses into real.
 These fake horses are used alongside real horses, especially for female artists or those who cannot ride real horses.

 Heavy Rain Effects

-To create continuous rain effects, long pipes with adjustable nozzles are used to control the speed and spread of the water spray.
+To create continuous rain effects, filmmakers use long pipes with adjustable nozzles to control the speed and spread of the water spray.
 Camera work and lighting also play a crucial role.
-Large fans are used to direct the water, helping create the effect of a storm on screen.
+Crews use large fans to direct the water, helping create the effect of a storm on screen

 Knives Used in Movies

-When characters appear to stab someone in a scene, the knife is not real.
+When characters appear to stab someone in a scene, they use a knife that is not real.
 It’s a button knife or an automatic knife.
-The tip of the knife has a spring, so when it is pressed against the body, it retracts.
-To the viewers, it looks like real blood, but an automatic knife is used in such scenes.
+The tip of the knife has a spring, so when actors press it against the body, it retracts.
+To the viewers, it looks like real blood, but crew use an automatic knife in such scenes.

 Fake Blood Used in Films

-Fake blood is usually made from red food coloring or red-cultured juice.
-Water is mixed in the right proportion to mimic the appearance of real blood.
-Ingredients such as corn starch, distilled water, cocoa powder, and corn syrup are used to create the fake blood.
+Technicians usually make fake blood from red food coloring or red-cultured juice.
+People mix water in the right proportion to mimic the appearance of real blood.
+Technicians use ingredients such as corn starch, distilled water, cocoa powder, and corn syrup to create the fake blood.

 Fake Hair Used in Films

-Even though these props are fake, ensuring the safety of the actors remains the primary responsibility of the technicians.
+Even though these 10 fake movie props that seem real must not compromise with the safety of the actors which is the primary responsibility of the technicians.
 They must conduct rehearsals in a controlled environment, use safety gear, provide first aid, and constantly supervise everything during the use of fake props in filmmaking.

 error: Content is protected !!